Different car stops for different vehicles!

 On the other hand, rubber wheel stops are another great addition to your driveways.
 Even if you observe storefronts, rubber wheel stops are lined against each parking spot.
 Their sturdiness, hardness, and versatility make them a great option for any place.

 Things to know about trailer’s wheel stops

-Ever seen those massive truck-like vehicles that carry anything you can think of, even a ship?
+Have you ever seen those massive truck-like vehicles carrying anything you can think of, even a ship?
 Those are trailer vehicles, where one unpowered vehicle is attached to a powered one to transport heavy goods.

-- The steel wheel stop has a tough rubber buffer, preventing any wear to the vehicles.
+- The steel wheel stop has a tough rubber buffer, preventing vehicle wear.